kegs85/DSRUStructureFromMotion/README.md

 Note - the Files_added_to_initial_image directory contains all of the additional scripts and web files added to the initially built docker image.
 These get added to the /source/OpenSfM/ directory (working directory that the image loads to).
 You do not need to add these if you use the image supplied, however, if you build from scratch using the OpenSFM dockerfile, you will need to add these.

-DOCKER_IMAGE
+DOCKER_IMAGE:
 kegs85/dsruproject:opensfm

 HOW_TO_USE
-~ This process can be used to create a dense point cloud from a series of 2D images.
+* This process can be used to create a dense point cloud from a series of 2D images.
-~ These images should be taken from left to right or right to left across the front of an image, not vertically.
+* These images should be taken from left to right or right to left across the front of an image, not vertically.

 1) Deploy the docker image to a container
   a. make sure the container maps a port on your computer - you'll need to remember this port for Step 3